mike120670/debounceTime-distinctUntilChanged-RxJS-app/README.md

 # debounceTime
-Rxjs debounce Time usage
+debounceTime & distinctUntilChanged | RxJS usage
+#map()

+#RXjs debounceTime
-Use RXjs debounceTime to pause the input event 500 ms to be completed before displaying the results
+to pause the input event 500 ms to be completed before displaying the results

+#distinctUntilChanged